Characters: Godzilla (2014)

-This is for the Kaiju and human characters of Godzilla (2014).
-For the rest of the franchise, go here.
+This is for the Kaiju and human characters of Godzilla (2014)

 open/close all folders

-The last known living member of a species of dinosaur that roamed the Earth back when the planet was being bombarded by radiation during the Mesozoic era.
+The last known living member of a species of giant, amphibious beast that roamed the Earth back when the planet was being bombarded by radiation during the Permian era.
 The military found out about the creature in 1954, and tried to cover up his existence with several nuclear strikes that were reported as tests - but these failed to have any effect on the monster.
 He eventually re-emerges in 2014, having a score to settle with the Muto.

 Edwards: Trying to get the face right was the main thing...
 I guess he's got more of a bear's face, or a dog's.
 We also used eagle.
 There's a lot of nobility in an eagle.
 It made him feel very majestic and noble.